-An online registration survey has been created to allow Special Olympics can keep a central repository of contact information, preferred method of communication, biography and desired health area of expertise for all trained Health Messengers.
+An online registration survey has been created so Special Olympics can keep a central repository of contact information, preferred method of communication, biography and desired health area of expertise for all trained Health Messengers.
 Special Olympics Program staff should complete the registration survey for each of your trained Health Messengers after your trainings.
-To help you collect this data a paper survey is available on the Health Messengers Resources page: https://resources.specialolympics.org/Taxonomy/Health/Health_Messengers.aspx.
+To help you collect this data a paper survey is also available on the Health Messengers Resources page: https://resources.specialolympics.org/health/health-messenger.